mongodb/specifications/source/retryable-writes/retryable-writes.rst

 The driver does this to maintain consistency with the MongoDB server.
 Servers that support the RetryableWriteError label (MongoDB version 4.4 and newer) only add the label to an error when the client has added a txnNumber to the command, which only happens when the retryWrites option is true on the client.
 For the driver to add the label even if retryWrites is not true would be inconsistent with the server and potentially confusing to developers.

 Changes
 =======

+2022-01-25: Note that drivers should retry handshake network failures.

 2021-11-02: Clarify that error labels are only specified in a top-level field of an error.